 - Bleeding of the ulcer.

-- Perforation.
-This is where the ulcer goes right through (perforates) the wall of the stomach.
+- Perforation - the ulcer goes right through (perforates) the wall of the stomach.
 Food and acid in the stomach then leak into the abdominal cavity.
 This usually causes severe pain and is a medical emergency.

 Shingles is an infection of a nerve and the area of skin supplied by the nerve.
 It is caused by a virus called the varicella-zoster virus.
 It is the same virus that causes chickenpox.
 Anyone who has had chickenpox in the past may develop shingles.
 The virus does not completely go after you have chickenpox.
 Some particles of virus remain active in the nerve roots next to your spinal cord.
 They do no harm there and cause no symptoms.
 For reasons that are not clear, the virus may begin to multiply again (reactivate).
 This is often years later.
 The reactivated virus travels along the nerve to the skin to cause shingles.
 Shingles is sometimes called herpes zoster.

-A pulmonary embolism (PE) occurs when there is a blockage in one of the artery blood vessels in the lungs - usually due to a blood clot.
+A PE occurs when there is a blockage in one of the artery blood vessels in the lungs - usually due to a blood clot (thrombus).
 A PE can be in an artery in the centre of the lung or one near the edge of the lung.
 The clot can be small and there can be more than one clot.
-If there are severe symptoms, which occur with a large clot near the centre of the lung, this is known as a massive PE, and is very serious.
+If there are severe symptoms, which occur with a large clot near the centre of the lung, this is known as a massive PE.
+It is very serious.

-A PE usually causes pleuritic chest pain (sharp chest pain felt when breathing in).
+A PE usually causes sharp chest pain felt when breathing in (pleuritic chest pain).
 In a large PE, chest pain can be felt in the centre of the chest behind the sternum.
 Often you feel like you cannot breathe deeply.
 You can also feel breathless and the degree of breathlessness will depend on the size and position of the PE.
-Coughing up blood (haemoptysis), a mild fever and a fast heart rate are other symptoms.
+Coughing up blood (haemoptysis), a mildly high temperature (fever) and a fast heart rate are other symptoms.
 You may also feel faint, or even collapse because a large blood clot can cause the blood pressure to drop significantly.
 There may also be symptoms of a DVT such as pain in the back of the calf in the leg, tenderness of the calf muscles or swelling of a leg or foot.
 The calf may also be warm and red.
 See separate leaflet called Pulmonary Embolism for more details.